normoes/chamberenv/README.md

           Removed chamber version 'v2.7.5'.
       ```
       + The downloaded files for this version of chamber will be removed.
-      + You cannot uninstall the active version of chamber.
+      + You cannot uninstall the active version of chamber:
           ```
               chamber version
               # Result: